 The Department of Health and Human Services is charged with ensuring that unnecessary duplication of regulated healthcare facilities does not occur.
-This does not mean that that the duplication of every regulated healthcare facility should be prohibited.
+This does not mean that the duplication of every regulated healthcare facility should be prohibited.
 Rather, the Agency is responsible for ensuring that such duplication does not occur in situations where it is unnecessary.
-The FSER project proposed by Mission is beyond unnecessary; it is harmful to the public welfare.
-As discussed below, physicians are leaving Mission in droves (See Attachment A) and public reporting on quality issues demonstrates that government officials are concerned that there is desperately needed competition in the area.
-(See Attachment B).
-Approval of the project proposed by Mission would mean that the State of North Carolina has ignored facts that clearly show the public is being harmed by Mission's lack of competitors.
-The project proposed by Mission is an attempt to further squeeze out, and harm, competitors.
+The 2023 FSER West project proposed by Mission is beyond unnecessary; it is harmful to the public welfare.
+As discussed below, numerous physicians have left Mission (See Attachment B) and public reporting on quality issues demonstrates that government officials are concerned that there is desperately needed competition in the area.
+(See Attachment C).
+Approval of the Mission 2023 FSER West project would mean that the State of North Carolina has ignored facts that clearly show the public is being harmed by Mission's lack of competitors.
+The project proposed by Mission is an attempt to further squeeze out and harm competitors.

 Mission is currently the subject of a lawsuit under the North Carolina Constitution and the North Carolina Antitrust Statutes, in which it is argued that Mission has acted in restraint of trade and that it has unlawfully monopolized the provision of inpatient general acute care services in the region.
-(See Attachment C).
-While Mission has every right to be heard and to have its "day in Court," the cacophony of voices seeking the help for patients, physicians, and facilities in the region simply cannot be ignored.
+(See Attachment D).
+While Mission has every right to be heard and to have its "day in Court," the cacophony of voices seeking the help for employees, patients, physicians, and facilities in the region simply cannot be ignored.